permabullnino/Backups/dcr_vwap.md

 Below we have the DCRUSD & DCRBTC charts with all the above included versus Decred's Market Cap:

 [SHOW DCRUSD CHART]

+Note 1: The Decred Market Cap followed the Cumulative Cap closely from network launch until the the bull market top in early 2018.
+Note 2: Throughout Decred's lifetime the LTVWAP, the LOVWAP, and Lifetime Average Cap have overall represented a zone of confluence when Market Cap approaches it from the upside or downside.
+As the "Break Even Zone" for Decred participants it is obvious in retrospect that this is where price stalled in late 2018, and so far marked the DCRUSD top for 2019.
+Note 3: The Decred Market Cap has put in significant bottoms on three different occasions when Market Cap is at 35% of the Lifetime Ticket Pool VWAP.

 [SHOW DCRBTC CHART]

+Note 1: The Decred Market Cap followed the Cumulative Cap through mid 2017, which was the end of the notorious Alt Season.
+Note 2: What applied to the DCRUSD chart likewise applies to DCRBTC - the LTVWAP, the LOVWAP, and Lifetime Average Cap are a large confluence zone of buy / sell activity.
+Like we've mentioned before - this makes a lot of sense as the "Break Even Zone" for network participants.
+Note 3: DCRBTC has had two significant bottoms - one in early 2017 and one in late 2019.
+These bottoms were not at an equal % down from the LTVWAP, but have been close enough around ~28% (shown with the purple line)